zhuminghui17/full-stack-discussion-board/README.md

 3. Open MongoDB Compass
 4. Start the server `cd server` -> `npm install` -> `npm run setup` -> `npm start` (keep this terminal open, and open another terminal)
 5. Start the ui `cd ui` -> `npm install` -> `npm start` (keep this terminal open, and open another terminal)

-## Final project requirements
-### Basic
-- [x] **Correct use of git commits**
-- [ ] **Video demo shows a working Vue form with at least 4 fields (Keycloak forms don't count)** √
-    - We have a 4-field form (post title, post content, group affiliated, and whether posted as anonymous) when adding a post.
-- [x] Video demo demonstrates usability at mobile screen size (putting browser into mobile simulation mode is sufficient) √
-    - The screen is compatible when changing to moblie screen size at the devtools.
-- [ ] Video demo shows an E2E test with a basic user flow (Keycloak forms don't count)
-- [x] Source code shows app uses load balanced backend REST API (i.e., no obvious dependency on global variables for state) OR Socket.IO backend server
-- [x] Source code shows app uses MongoDB to store nontrivial state
-- [x] **Video demo shows Vue router set up with at least 2 routes**
-    - We have 3 Vue routes for homepage, students' screen, and professors' screen.
-- [x] Video has a good explanation of the key parts of the code
-- [x] Video has a good explanation of how concurrency is handled
-- [x] Video demo demonstrates concurrent use by at least 2 users working properly
-- [x] Video demo shows at least 2 users logging in, using Keycloak
-- [x] Video has all team members speaking for at least 10 seconds (no partial credit)
-- [x] Code base has non-trivial changes over and above class-provided example code (no partial credit)
-### Extras (We have 3 extras)
-CI/CD
-- [ ] Video shows CI/CD in GitLab doing a build using Docker
-- [ ] Video demonstrates a CI/CD E2E test fail
-- [ ] Video shows CI/CD enabling a feature change (can be as simple as just changing wording on a page)

-Administrator user role
-- [x] **Video shows an administrator logging in and seeing an app screen indicating administrator role** √
-    - The professor (administrator) with username id "ccdd" have a different screen indicating "Discussion Board Professor".
-- [x] **Video demonstrates a significant administrator-specific feature**
-    - The professor have a significant administrator-specific feature: create a group and invite students to the group.
-- [x] **Video demonstrates the administrator-specific feature is indeed missing for normal users**
-    - There is no place for normal users (students) to create a group and invite students.

-**User registration flow**
-- [x] **Video shows a failed user login for an unregistered user** √
-- [x] **Video shows registering a new user (the one that failed)** √
-- [x] **Video demonstrates full function for newly registered user** √

 ## Resources Used
 ### Resources used in UI